MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 We can also observe it with `rqt_graph`:
 ![alt text][image9]

-> And we can also observe the language agnostic approach of ROS2, without any additional effort its middleware provides the interface between the 2 nodes which were written in different programmin languages.
+> And we can also observe the language agnostic approach of ROS2, without any additional effort its middleware provides the interface between the 2 nodes which were written in different programming languages.

-Let's make our subscriber more OOP using our previous template from the supplier.
+Let's make our subscriber more OOP using our previous template from the publisher.
 Compared to the OOP publisher we need to replace the timer callback with a subscription callback and that's all!
 ```python
 #!/usr/bin/env python3
 import rclpy